Antanas Guoga: Poker

 In November 2006, he won the Asian Poker Tour event held in Singapore, walking away with $451,700, half of which he indicated he will give to Asian and Australian charities to be nominated by Betfair.
 In February 2007, he appeared on the NBC television program Poker After Dark, coming in third place behind winner Phil Ivey.
 In November of the same year, he won a tournament in Moscow, earning $205,000.
 Often telling his opponents that he has a "big heart", Guoga claims that he left all of his prize money with the officials to give to Russian orphanages, having been inspired to do so by Barry Greenstein's habit of donating all his poker tournament winnings to charity.
 In January 2008, Guoga received the Shining World Leadership Award in Melbourne Australia.
-As of 2011, his total live tournament winnings exceed $4,000,000.
-His 15 cashes at the WSOP account for $429,897 of those winnings.
-Guoga is also the principal owner of a network of high-traffic poker information sites, including Pokernews.com, Pokeraffiliateworld.com and Pokerworks.com.
+In the 2008 WSOP, he finished sixth in a $5,000 No Limit Deuce to Seven Draw tournament for $78,075.

 In 2009, Guoga was a founding inductee into the Australian Poker Hall of Fame.
+In May of that year, he had a third-place finish in the European High Roller Championship at the EPT in Monte Carlo for €420,000.

 On 23 February 2010, in Vilnius, Guoga established the Lithuanian Poker Federation.

-In 2014, Guoga confirmed that he will not be returning to professional poker.

 Tony G occasionally plays high-stakes cash game poker.
-In 2018, he took part in the PartyPoker "The Big Game" High Stake PLO cash game alongside poker pros like Isildur1, Sam Trickett and casino owner, Rob Yong.
+In 2018, he took part in the PartyPoker "The Big Game" High-Stakes PLO cash game alongside poker pros like Isildur1, Sam Trickett and casino owner Rob Yong.

+In October 2019, Guoga had a fourth-place finish in the €250,000 No Limit Hold'em - Super High Roller event at the 2019 WSOP Europe in Rozvadov.
+He won €799,045.
+In August 2021, Guoga won a $100,000 No Limit Short Deck Hold'em event at the Super High Roller Bowl in Kyrenia for $1,196,000.
+In May 2022, he earned his largest live tournament cash with a runner-up finish in the Triton Poker Series for $1,389,436.

+As of 2023, his total live tournament winnings exceed $11,200,000.
+His 20 cashes at the WSOP account for $1,886,714 of those winnings.